Develop skills for education and support roles in Yukon Communities.

 Students new to online learning are encouraged to take the brief online introductory workshop Distance Learning Success.
 Contact the Academic Support Centre for more information:

-Community Education and Employment Support is a unique, culturally relevant program which will prepare you to effectively function in front-line education and employment support roles within First Nation governments and other organizations.
+Built in collaboration with Yukon's 14 First Nations, CEES is a unique, culturally relevant program that will prepare you to effectively function in front-line education and employment support roles.
 You will gain the knowledge and skills required to support individuals through their education and employment pathways.

 The program consists of 10, three-credit courses.
 The first course is offered face-to-face, while all other courses may be accessed through a combination of online and blended delivery options to allow students to access the program from their communities.